wjw12/ai-image-prompt-creator/README.md

 Feel free to suggest new categories if needed!

 ### Try It Out!
-You can try out these prompts and generate images for free at imagine.heurist.ai, our AI image generator platform.
+You can try out these prompts and generate images for free at [https://imagine.heurist.ai](https://imagine.heurist.ai), our AI image generator platform.

 ### Feedback and Support